 What to Do If Your Information Is Exposed or If You Suspect Identity Theft

 Act fast.
-Hackers and identity thieves obtain your data before you even know it's missing.
+Hackers and identity thieves have a head start because they have already obtained your data before you even know it’s missing.

-Order copies of credit reports through the Consumer Financial Protection Bureau or through the major credit bureaus
+Order copies of credit reports through the Consumer Financial Protection Bureau or the major credit bureaus.

 Additional Identity Theft Resources

-Cost of a Data Breach Report 2020, IBM Security and Ponemon Institute LLC, July 2020.
+Cost of a Data Breach Report 2023, IBM Security and Ponemon Institute LLC.